angus-grant/cbpi_BrewersChronicle/README.md

 git clone https://github.com/angusgrantBC/cbpi_BrewersChronicle.git BrewersChronicle

-You will then need to restart CraftBerrPi by copying the below command into your Pi console.
-Or you can restart the entire device from within CraftBeerPi3 website sudo service craftbeerpiboot restart
+You will then need to restart CraftBerrPi by copying the below command into your Pi console. sudo service craftbeerpiboot restart

+Or you can restart the entire device from within CraftBeerPi3 user-interface by selecting the System choice in the Systems menu.

 <strong>Configuration</strong>